lxhelmer/ruuturetki/README.md

 ![img](https://github.com/lxhelmer/ruuturetki/blob/main/docs/Banner.png)

-App up for now at render: https://ruuturetki.onrender.com
+App up for now at render:  https://ruuturetki.fi https://ruuturetki.onrender.com

-Using the backend hosted on https://ruuturetki-backend.onrender.com

 This is a map game I made as the submission for University of Helsinki's Full Stack Open Course project.